SeyedMuhammadHosseinMousavi/Academic-Unfairness-Monitoring-Using-Ethical-AI-in-Order-to-Prevent-Misconduct-by-Advisors-/README.md

 - These types of actions could be devastating for the future of the student as the student considers this advisor to be a sample of that nation and also finds it difficult to trust people in the future, especially people with the same background.

 - Another reason for such a phenomenon is the similarity between students' high scientific level and the advisor's advisor during her/his PhD.
 In this case, the corrupted advisor abuses the power to get revenge from a similar person but from an innocent individual.

+- Furthermore, there were cases in which the advisor was an intelligent person and trusted her/his co-advisor, having wrong or deviated intel about the student, which the co-advisor didn't like or envy.

+- According to the reports, the humiliation starts verbally with terms such as stupid, useless, worthless, and more in private and also in front of other colleges.
+The Next stage is raising the voice for short and long duration non-stop, expressing mostly false claims and labeling to destroy students' personalities.
+These actions are hostile and forbidden in the academic community and make the community toxic and unhealthy.
 </div>